 Teamed with Boston University, RSG participates in one of the nation's largest research efforts ever to measure the built environment's impact on the health of 22,000 women.

 After countless rural sites were considered, RSG decides to be part of White River's re-awakening.
 Close to food and trains?
 Perfect.

 RSG's strong presence in Chittenden County warrants our first corporate expansion within Vermont.

-Bob Chamberlin and his workgroup complete the group's first signal timing project on Susie Wilson road, initiating the company's 'Design' practice.
+RSG completes its first signal timing project on Susie Wilson road, initiating the company's 'Design' practice.

 The firm builds a toll lane simulation tool to help forecast toll plaza throughput and queuing.